Acumatica/Acumatica-Surveys/README.md

 Testing to be done on iOS device

 ## More Information
-To see a demonstration of *Acumatica Surveys*, click on the following link:  [Placeholder]
+To see a demonstration of *Acumatica Surveys*, click on the following link: https://youtu.be/RV7jsTgsVNE